newretirement/fpe-api/datatypes.md

 #### RetirementSavingsRpt

-Reports the current year's projected contributions (and associatged annual limits) to tax-advantaged retirement savings.
+Reports the current year's projected contributions (and associated annual limits) to tax-advantaged retirement savings.
 Within the [Forecast](#forecast), this object is reported separately for the Primary and Spouse (see `retirementSavingsPrimary` and `retirementSavingsSpouse`).

 | Attribute  | Type | Description |
 | ---------- | ---- | ----------- |